wasmerio/old-docs.wasmer.io/docs/wasmer-js/node-modules/examples/hello-world/hello-world.md

     // Async function to run our wasi module/instance const startWasiTask =
       async pathToWasmFile => {
-        // Fetch our Wasm File
+        // Fetch our WASM File
         let response  = await fetch(pathToWasmFile)
         let wasmBytes = new Uint8Array(await response.arrayBuffer())

         // IMPORTANT:
-        // Some wasi module interfaces use datatypes that cannot yet be supplied by
+        // Some WASI module interfaces use datatypes that cannot yet be transferred
-        // all JavaScript environments (for example, you can't yet import a
+        // between environments (for example, you can't yet import a 64-bit from
-        // JavaScript BigInt into WebAssembly).
-Therefore, the interface to such
+        // WebAssembly).
+Therefore, the interface to such modules has to be
-        // modules has to be transformed using `@wasmer/wasm-transformer`, which we
+        // transformed using `@wasmer/wasm-transformer`, which we will cover in
-        // will cover in later examples
+        // later examples

         // Instantiate the WebAssembly file
         let { instance } = await WebAssembly.instantiate(wasmBytes, {